v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/set-up-atp-safe-links-policies.md

 ## Step 3: Add (or edit) ATP Safe Links policies that apply to specific email recipients

-After you have reviewed the ATP Safe Links policy for all users, consider defining additional policies for specific groups of email recipients.
-This enables you to specify exceptions to your default policy.
+After you have reviewed (or edited) the default ATP Safe Links policy that applies to everyone, your next step is to define additional policies that would apply to specific recipients.
+For example, you can specify exceptions to your default policy by defining an additional policy.

 1. Go to [https://protection.office.com](https://protection.office.com) and sign in with your work or school account.